Who are the men that pick for scraps amongst the ruins at the end of history?

 So I don't know, man.

-But that's the thing, right?
+And like, but that's the thing, right?

 It feels like it's got some connection with a dark fairy tale, right?

-Like the Wizard of the East.
+Like the Wizard of Oliver.

 I mean, there's definitely something.